Radnyx/crystal/MOVES.md

 # Fully Animated Moves

 Here is a list of every move that has been fully animated thus far.
-Animating moves takes time, so expect it to take a while :).
-(Pull Requests are greatly appreciated!)

-Among other gameplay videos, this is my main reference: https://www.youtube.com/watch?v=oBMqOSxaLC8
+This is my main visual reference: https://www.youtube.com/watch?v=oBMqOSxaLC8

 - [ ] 1 - Pound
 - [ ] 2 - Karate Chop